50 Running Terms: Terminology All Runners Should Know

 Your running form is how your dynamic body posture looks and moves when you run.

-Proper running form is an upright posture, head and spine neutral, very slight forward lean of the trunk, engaged core, arms swinging back and forth with a 90-degree angle in the elbows, midfoot strike, and an even stride length.
+The proper running form includes an upright posture, neutral head and spine, a very slight forward lean of the trunk, an engaged core, arms swinging back and forth with a 90-degree angle in the elbows, a midfoot strike, and an even stride length.

 #9: Fartlek